valeriangalliat/fetch-cookie/README.md

 tough-cookie here, or even any compatible cookie jar.

-This enables you to create multiple fetch-cookie instances that use different cookie jars, esentially two different HTTP clients with different login sessions on you backend (for example).
+This enables you to create multiple fetch-cookie instances that use different cookie jars, essentially two different HTTP clients with different login sessions on you backend (for example).

 All calls to `fetch` will store and send back cookies according to the